'Older voices' should be refused platform - Hamilton

 "I don't know what their [the broadcaster's] goal is.
 To hear from someone that ultimately believes in the war, displacement of millions of people and the killing of thousands of people; the person who's doing that, they support him.
 And I can't believe that's what I heard today.

-"This is going to put us back decades, but we have yet to see the real brunt of the pain, We don't ned to be supporting that any more.
+"This is going to put us back decades, but we have yet to see the real brunt of the pain, We don't need to be supporting that any more.
 There are plenty of people out there who want to be positive.
 If they don't want to be positive, don't give them the space.

 "No more can we be amplifying these voices that are creating that divide."